-Lack of access to all information necessary to underpin the negotiation of generator performance standards can therefore create significant risks for intending Generators, including significant technical compliance risk.

-The Proponent stated that consequently, lack of access to the information meant that Generators faced disincentives to invest in new generation plant, or upgrade existing generation plant.
+Lack of access to all information necessary to underpin the negotiation of generator performance standards may therefore create significant risks for intending Generators, including significant technical compliance risk.
+The Proponent stated that consequently, Generators may face disincentives to invest in new generation plant, or upgrade existing generation plant.